cselv/R-programming/RProgramming.md

 * Core R is written in C and Fortran for speed
   * Parts of R are written in R
 * It's worth the time to look at the resources available at CRAN
+* R is primarily for data analytics / python is ML and Matlab modeling

 ## R Sessions and R Environment
 Main points for this session